hmcts/golden-path-nodejs/docs/index.md

 [comment]: <> (As of March 2022)
 This is a new way of onboarding developers that we are trying out.
 If you could provide feedback it would really help us improve it for others.
-The [survey](https://forms.office.com/r/P2YbcLVAr4) has 4 questions and will only take you a couple of minutes to complete.
+The [survey](https://forms.office.com/r/P2YbcLVAr4) will only take you a couple of minutes to complete.

 If you've found a problem with the guide please [report an issue](https://github.com/hmcts/golden-path-java/issues) instead, or you can create a pull request to correct it yourself.